Positive Behaviour for Learning

 Students are responsible for putting their Oakies into a collection container for counting.
 A record is kept so teachers can see at a glance the rates of feedback given to each student in their class.
 When a student has collected 10 Oakies, they receive an 'Oak Tree' award, 20 Oakies = Bronze award, 30 = Silver award, 40 = Gold award and 50 = Principal's award.
 There is no time limit or expiry on Oakies.
 A running count of the total Oakies for the whole school is also kept.
 This reinforces that we are all working together to have a school where everyone is safe, respects each other and values learning.
 We started giving out Oakies in Term 2, 2017 and we have already given out more than 2160 Oakies: that's a lot of positive interactions between staff and students!

 4. We liked the ‘old awards' because there was a reason for the award written on them.
 Can't we keep them?

 Class Merit Awards are still given out and are a valued part of our positive rewards system.
 Oakies are a fast and frequent award whereas Class Merit Awards are usually given out to only a few students per class at fortnightly assemblies.
 On average a student would get two of these written awards per year.

 5. We like the Class Merit Awards; can they be given out more often?

 Yes, we agree that because we have assemblies fortnightly, this has reduced the number of Class Merit Awards given out.
 We are going to adjust our system to accommodate this.

 If you have any more questions, comments or queries about PBL, please let us know!
 You are welcome to do this informally at any time- call in for a chat, send an email or make a call.

 PBL is a journey – from little things, big things grow.

-To read more about PBL, visit the Department of Education PBL website.
-Department of Education PBL
+To learn more about PBL, visit Department of Education PBL